Louise-Fuse/2026/_posts/2026-04-27-feature-reduction.md

 That's quite a mouthful.
 For now, we restrict ourselves to asking: can we embed three features in every two dimensions of an embedding, in the way we just did?
 In other words, if I have six dimensions, can I embed one feature in the "not"-space of each pair of independent dimensions, allowing me to embed nine features into six?

 Maybe you are convinced we can, since the added features are orthogonal to all features in the pre-existing dimensions.
-We cna prove this by induction:
+Let us confirm this with a proof by induction:

 <div class="proof-block l-body-outset">
 <p style="margin-left: 15px; margin-right: 15px">